ggreen86/XLSX-Workbook-Class/README.md

 Bug fix for reading workbooks that do not have a defined styles.xml file included in the workbook.
 See Release Notes for detailed description of fix.

+## Release 38

+Bug fix for cell format codes using the date-time #DEFINE values and locale code.
+With this release, the documentation has also been updated to include all methods in the class.
+Note that the bookmarks will navigate to the page; to see the method you might have to scroll down.

 ## Written By

 Gregory Green